Help us to be there to support mental wellbeing

 3. Government Advice

-The government is advising people to stay at home where possible to reduce spreading the virus and reducing the impact on the NHS.
+The government is advising people to stay alert, observing these measures to reduce spreading the coronavirus:

 4. What you can do to minimise the spread of viruses

 It is important that you help to reduce the risk of spreading the virus by following the NHS steps of Catch It, Bin It, Kill It.
 If you live with others, we advise that you pass on these steps to them as well: